off-by-some/contrakit/examples/hallucinations/README.md

 ## Three Independent Pressures

-We ran experiments across 2,500+ trials and found hallucination breaking down into three distinct mechanisms.
+We ran experiments across 2,500+ trials and identified hallucination breaking down into three major mechanisms we've studied.
 Each contributes independently.
-Think of these as three different reasons models fabricate answers, each operating on its own terms.
+Think of these as three different reasons models fabricate answers that we've isolated and quantified, each operating on its own terms.

 **Partiality pressure** ($45\%$ baseline): This shows up even when the task has a correct answer, but the query underspecifies it.
 As shown in [Experiment 1](experiment_1/), we trained on 51 labeled inputs from 128 total.
 The 77 unlabeled inputs produced $96\%$ fabrication at $59\%$ confidence—not random guessing ($20\%$ baseline for 5 classes), not learned patterns ($99\%$ confidence on training data), just geometric interpolation in feature space (see [Experiment 1](experiment_1/) for full methodology).
 The model blends nearby training patterns rather than detecting novelty.
 Production LLMs show the same effect—when we asked "What day comes after today?" without context, the model fabricated $45\%$ of the time.
 This baseline persists across all task types regardless of whether structural contradiction exists.